-Market risk relates to the potential loss in value for the BNY Mellon financial portfolio caused by adverse movements in market prices of FX, fixed income and equity assets, credit spreads, commodities and liabilities accounted for under fair value and equivalent methods.
-An example of physical risk includes losses driven by changes in market risk factors from systemic market changes in case of natural disasters or weather event.
-Transition risk example includes losses driven by changes in market risk factors from systemic market changes in case of changes in market perception of future profitability for underlying issuers of positions held on balance sheet by BNY Mellon.
+Market risk relates to the potential loss in value for the BNY Mellon financial portfolio caused by adverse movements in market prices of foreign exchange, fixed income and equity assets, credit spreads, commodities and liabilities accounted for under fair value and equivalent methods.

+An example of physical risk includes losses driven by changes in market risk factors from systemic market changes in case of natural disasters or weather events.

+An example of transition risk includes losses driven by changes in market risk factors from systemic market changes in case of changes in market perception of future profitability for underlying issuers of positions held on balance sheet by BNY Mellon.